desert

 Apparently, even a desert in Utah gets a fair amount of snow in winter thanks to its elevation and proximity to mountains.

-3. The park gets crowded year around.
+3. The park gets crowded year-round.

 This especially holds true for popular places like Delicate Arch.

-4. Fiery Furnace is the best kept secret.
+4. Fiery Furnace is the best-kept secret.

-Fiery Furnace is a very special place, and I'm very thankful that National Park Service has kept it out of reach from most selfie-seekers and other less caring folks.
+Fiery Furnace is a very special place, and I'm very thankful that the National Park Service has kept it out of reach from most selfie-seekers and other less caring folks.

 It's only about 1 mile by 1 mile in square, and you can see it from the parking lot, but the place really unfolds only for those who take time and courage to enter it.